orangejuice/blog/data/activity/movie-袁游-第一季-2014/record.en.md

   subtitle: 2014 / Mainland China / Talk Show / Yuan Tengfei
 ---

-It’s the end of the year, and I accidentally started watching this program and couldn't stop.
-It's the best show I've watched this year.
-I haven't finished it yet.
-The more I watch, the better it gets.
-It often touches me deep inside.
-This is the charm of historical storytelling, I guess.
-The moving stories of heroes reaching their ends.
-The most important thing is that it's real, something fictional works can't compare to.
-So many forgotten things are quietly waiting in corners to be remembered.
-Forgetting history may be the root cause of many problems today.
-In this sense, Teacher Yuan is a great educator and deserves this title.
+Just at the end of the year, I unexpectedly started watching this work and couldn't stop.
+It's the best TV show I've seen this year.
+I haven't finished watching it yet, but the more I watch, the more fascinating it becomes, often touching and emotionally stirring.
+This is probably the charm of historical stories, the tear-jerking tales of heroes' downfall, and what's crucial is their truthfulness, something fictional works can't compare to.
+So many forgotten things are quietly waiting in the corners to be remembered again.
+Forgetting history is probably the root of many current problems, and in this sense, Teacher Yuan deserves the title of a great educator.